-Tapestry keeps you in touch with your child’s day where ever you are
+Tapestry keeps you in touch with your child’s day wherever you are

 As parents, the first day of handing over your child to the care of another can be an emotional time.
 As your child adjusts to experiences without you at their centre, most parents continue to want to share in these times.
 Tapestry facilitates this, by enabling a personal journal, or diary, to build over time.
 Photographs, videos and notes of special moments are not only recorded, but can be made available regularly and often immediately to you.